HandyPlugins/page-preview/readme.txt

 = Are the screenshots responsive? =

-es, the screenshots are responsive.
+Yes, the screenshots are responsive.
 The plugin generates screenshots in multiple dimensions and uses srcset attributes, ensuring that the previews are optimized for various screen sizes, from desktops to mobile devices.

 = How does this plugin improve my workflow? =